MansoorJawid/Modern_Portfolio_Theory_Project/README.md

 # 📊 Modern Portfolio Theory - Python Project

-This project demonstrates the use of **Modern Portfolio Theory (MPT) to optimize asset allocation based on historical stock returns and risk.
+This project demonstrates the use of Modern Portfolio Theory (MPT) to optimize asset allocation based on historical stock returns and risk.
 It calculates the efficient frontier**, portfolio risk vs return, and helps visualize how diversification can improve portfolio performance.
+The data from Yahoo Finance has been used to conduct the calculations.

 Technologies Used
 - Jupyter Notebook